 “Prince Amine is a versatile artist who has a unique skill set that stands him apart from the rest.
 His vocals, rap ability, and all-around presence creates a huge buzz for himself and gives him a platform to reach a larger audience.” - BuzzMusic

 Prince Amine is a afrobeats / R&B / hip hop artist from Montreal with a sound as unique and diverse as his multicultural background.
-Born in Morocco, he spent most of his childhood in Spain with his African American father before moving to Canada when he was 9.
+Born in Morocco, he spent most of his childhood in Spain with his African American father before moving to Canada with his family when he was 9.
 As a performer himself, his father shared with him the secrets of the stage and the music of Motown and R&B legends.

 Known for his charismatic and dynamic stage presence, Prince Amine opened for international artists such as Young M.A., Dadju, Maître Gims and Mr. Eazi.
 His main influences are Michael Jackson, Chris Brown, Burna Boy and Wizkid.